-The estimated minimum mortality rate incidental to commercial fisheries is 2.8 humpback whales per year, based on observer data (0.2), and self-reported fisheries information (0.4), stranding records traceable to a specific fishery (0.2) and other stranding records indicating mortality or serious injury (Table 26b) (2.0).
-As mentioned previously, this estimate should be considered a minimum.
-No observers have been assigned to several fisheries that are known to interact with this stock, making the estimated mortality unreliable.
+The estimated minimum mortality and serious injury rate incidental to commercial fisheries for the northern portion of the stock is 2.0 humpback whales per year, based on observer data (0.6), and stranding records (1.4) Tables 27b and 27c).
+The estimated minimum mortality and serious injury rate incidental to the commercial fisheries in Southeast Alaska is 2.2 humpback whales per year, based on observer data (0.4) and stranding records (1.8; Tables 27b and 27c).
+As mentioned previously, these estimates should be considered a minimum.
+No observers have been assigned to several fisheries that are known to interact with this stock, making the estimated mortality rate unreliable.
 Further, due to limited Canadian observer program data, mortality incidental to Canadian commercial fisheries (i.e., those similar to U.S. fisheries known to interact with humpback whales) is uncertain.
 Though interactions are thought to be minimal, the lack of data regarding the level of humpback whale mortality related to commercial fisheries in northern British Columbia are not available, again reinforcing the point that the estimated mortality incidental to commercial fisheries is underestimated for this stock.